-What can employers do to promote use of vacation time and improve absence management?
+What can employers do to promote use of vacation time as a part of simplifying absence management?
 The HR Pros at the HR Support Center address this question and provide guidance on what can be done legally.

 Q. Can an employer legally make their employees use accumulated vacation time?